When you go into the hospital for surgery, you want to be sure the surgeon and the operating room team know what they’re doing.

 Everyone has their own preferences.
 Some agency owners I’ve worked with don’t like calling them post-mortems, because it’s a negative word and implies the project died.

-I like “post-mortem” myself because it conveys the content in a single word.
+I like “debrief” myself because it conveys the content in a single word.
 A “debrief” could happen during a project.
-If you prefer to avoid “post-mortem,” you can use “retrospective,” too.
+You can use “retrospective,” too.

 Pick what works for you.
 Remember, the key is to do them and act on them, whatever you call them!

-Your post-mortem advice: What works at your agency?
+Your debrief advice: What works at your agency?

 In my experience, every agency has a different way of doing things.
 That’s OK—we can learn from each other!